yunuskorkmaz/docs.tr-tr/docs/architecture/modern-web-apps-azure/common-client-side-web-technologies.md

 </div>
 ```

-ve sonra aşağıdaki betiği ekleyin:
+ve sonra aşağıdaki komut dosyası ekleyerek:

 ```js
 var app = new Vue({